splunk/splunk-connect-for-syslog/docs/gettingstarted/byoe-rhel7.md

 #Warning

-The following guidance for configuration is designed to reproduce the SC4S container directly on the host OS however customer configurations can vary highly adaptation for specific customer situations is expected.
+The "Bring Your Own Environment" instructions that follow allow administrators to utilize the SC4S syslog-ng config files directly on the host OS running on a hardware server or virtual machine.
+Administrators must provide an appropriate host OS as well as an up-to-date syslog-ng installation either built from source (not documented) or installed from community-built RPMs.
+Modification of the base configuration will be required for most customer environments due to enterprise infrastructure variations.

-Installing or modifying system configurations can have unexpected consequences this allow for environments to utilize SC4S without containers but required either building from source (not documented) or installing community built RPMs to supply syslog-ng.
+* NOTE: Installing or modifying system configurations can have unexpected consequences, and rudimentary linux system administratrion and syslog-ng configuration experience is assumed.

 Read this [explanation](https://www.syslog-ng.com/community/b/blog/posts/installing-latest-syslog-ng-on-rhel-and-other-rpm-distributions)
-on the reason syslog-ng builds are so dated in the RHEL/Debian release trees
+on the reason syslog-ng builds are so dated in most RHEL/Debian distributions.

 * Install CentOS or RHEL 7.7